-There are 2 PSPOs in the town centre - one prevents cycling and the other prevents alcohol consumption and ball games.
+There are 2 PSPOs in the town centre - one prevents cycling between 9am and 6pm and the other prevents alcohol consumption and ball games.

-We consulted local businesses and residents in April 2019 before it was introduced.
+We consulted local businesses and residents before they were introduced in 2019 and extended in 2022.

 You can view copies of the PSPOs: